measty/tiatoolbox/docs/visualization/efficient-viewer-contract.md

 ### Cache and request lifecycle

-- Cache keys must include store ID, revision, representation, schema/property projection, geometry-affecting filter, and tile coordinates.
+- Cache keys must include store ID, revision, representation policy and budgets, matrix/category contract, schema/property projection, geometry-affecting filter, and tile coordinates.
 - Memory caches must be bounded by bytes.
 Persistent caches must be revisioned and atomically published.
 - Concurrent misses for one key should be coalesced into one build.
+- Active cold builds must be bounded per annotation source so a viewport burst cannot turn SQLite/encoder contention into lower total throughput.
 - Obsolete viewport requests must be abortable.
 Cancelled queued work should not enter expensive encoding, and stale results must not replace current tiles.
 - Responses must provide stable ETags and honour conditional requests.